OpenCyphal/pydsdl/README.md

 Despite the fact that the library itself is dependency-free, some additional packages are needed for development and testing.
-They are listed in `requirements.txt`.
+They are listed in `requirements-dev.txt`.

 External runtime dependencies are not allowed in this project -- if you can't bundle it with the library, you can't use it.